• Skip to primary navigation

 Grenadine sinks to the bottom of the glass because it contains a LOT of sugar and is therefore a heavier liquid than the juices.
 If your kiddo doesn’t mix up their mocktail before sipping with a straw, a mouthful of super sweet cherry syrup will come their way.
 Make sure they stir!!

-Grab the fun glasses and straws for this drink.
-My kiddo loves hers in one of the small wine glasses we got from a tasting room stop years ago.
+Grab the fun glasses and straws for this drink!
+My kiddo loves hers in a rocks glass or one of the small wine glasses my husband and I got from a tasting room stop.

 Snickerdoodle Popcorn